Time vs. Usage-Based Maintenance: Which Is Right for Your Assets?

 What Is Usage-Based Maintenance?

-Usage-based maintenance (UBM) schedules service based on actual asset utilization rather than elapsed time.
-Instead of "every 90 days," the trigger becomes "every 500 operating hours," "every 10,000 miles," or "every 50,000 production cycles."
-The maintenance clock only ticks when the asset is actually running - making this approach far more accurate for assets with variable usage patterns.
+Usage-based maintenance (UBM) schedules service based on actual asset utilisation rather than elapsed time.
+Instead of “every 90 days,” the trigger becomes “every 500 operating hours,” “every 10,000 miles,” or “every 50,000 production cycles.”
+The maintenance clock only ticks when the asset is actually running — making this approach far more accurate for assets with variable usage patterns.

 How Usage-Based Schedules Work

-Time-Based vs. Usage-Based Maintenance: Key Differences
+Time-Based vs Usage-Based Maintenance: Key Differences

 Time-Based vs Usage-Based Maintenance — Calendar intervals vs runtime meter thresholds | Cryotos